 There are a few reasons why piriformis syndrome can lead to sciatica; however, the most common reason has to do with geography.
 The piriformis muscle is located close to the sciatic nerve.
 Therefore, if the piriformis muscle becomes inflamed, it starts to swell.
 Because the sciatic nerve is nearby, the piriformis muscle can start to irritate and compress the sciatic nerve when it swells.
 In actuality, it is irritation of the sciatic nerve, not inflammation of the piriformis muscle, that leads to the most severe symptoms of this condition.

-In order for someone to undergo a proper piriformis syndrome treatment, it is important to have a corrective exercise treatment plan in place.
+For someone to undergo a proper piriformis syndrome treatment, it is important to have a corrective exercise treatment plan in place.
 Some of the most important exercises include:

 Gradually, piriformis syndrome can get worse if it is not treated appropriately.
-Therefore, as soon as someone feels inflammation or shooting pains leaving the lower back traveling down the legs, it is important to see a doctor.
+Therefore, as soon as someone feels inflammation or shooting pains leaving the lower back and traveling down the legs, it is important to see a doctor.
 Even though many people are under the impression that they require surgery for this condition, this is not always the case.

 A trained chiropractor can work with someone to treat piriformis syndrome without requiring them to set foot in the operating room.
 A chiropractor can take a look at the symptoms, make an accurate diagnosis, and help someone develop a treatment plan that will not only treat the symptoms on the surface but also prevent the condition from coming back.
 Furthermore, because a chiropractor specializes in manual therapy, this treatment is not going to lie to as many complications or side effects.
 For this reason, many people have already turned to a chiropractor for help with piriformis syndrome treatment.